WILEYE Hardware Hookup Guide

 Communication between ESP32-P4-EYE and FREE-WILi

-The FREE-WIL-EYE Orca module Adapter routes UART data and hardware handshake lines between ESP32-P4-EYE and FREE-WILi.
+The FREE-WIL-EYE Orca module Adapter routes UART with hardware handshake lines between ESP32-P4-EYE and FREE-WILi.

 UART Pinout